brunoscopelliti/react-select/README.md

 ### Props

 - [className]

+Optional.
+Additional css class that is going to be applied on the select root element.

 - [disabled]

+Optional.
+Default `false`.
+Determine whether the selected should be selected.

 - label

+A label that describes the purpose of the select component.

 - options

+List of options.\
+Each option should have shape as `{ id : string; label : string; value ?: string | number; }`

 - [onChange]

+Optional.
+Handler executed when the selected option change.\
+Receive the new selected option, and its index, as argument.

 - [placeholder]

+Optional.
+Determine the label rendered in the select hook button when there's no selected option.

 - [renderHook]

+Optional.
+Permits to customise the content of the select hook button.

 - [renderOption]

+Optional.
+Permits to customise how each option is rendered.

 - [scrollable]

+Optional.
+Default `false`.
+Determine whether the option list should be scrollable, in case the select contains a large number of options.

 - [value]

+Optional.
+Value of the selected option.

 ### CSS Custom properties